nestoralonsovina/mydotfiles/README.md

 brew install tmux

 # Dowload the dotfiles
-Cloning this repository you will get all the necesary . files for tmux, git, zsh and vim.
+By cloning this repository you will get all the necesary "." files for tmux, git, zsh and vim.
 Place them on the home folder and change the necessary paths

 **To clone this repository:**